apacholik/git-searching-react/README.md

 ## How use
 1. go to page and in search input write what You repository search.
 You can use GitHub queries [What?](https://help.github.com/articles/searching-for-repositories/)
-2. in the table below (if all will go good) show 5 result with the moust stars
+2. in the table below (if all will go good), it'll show result sorted by order most stars.
+Below of table You have pagination where You can check more result

 ![how works](https://media.giphy.com/media/X6IpGWNNKw1kWDw6Yo/giphy.gif)